-2016 BROCHURE AVAILABLE REQUEST YOURS TODAY
+2016 / 2017 BROCHURE AVAILABLE GET IT TODAY

 We travel by small expedition ship, the best suited mode of transportation for remote exploration.
-The number of passengers on our voyages run between 45 and 198, depending on the ship we choose.
+The number of passengers on our voyages varies between 20 and 198, depending on the ship we choose.
 We believe that these small vessels are superior, as they not only allow us to gain access to places not accessible by larger vessels, but our fleet of Zodiac landing craft permit us to visit some of the most remote places imaginable—the key to expeditionary travel.
 It is our desire to bring to you a top-notch team of resource and expeditionary staff.
 We regularly travel with resource teams of 20 or more on a 198-passenger ship, meaning you get more time and personal interaction with the specialists.
 This also allows us to cover a wider range of subjects, which makes for a more complete understanding of the areas we travel through.

-Yours in Discovery,
+Yours in discovery,